jpfulton/blog/content/blog/2023-07-15-github-reusable-workflows/index.md

 ### A Complete View of the Refactoring Results

-By spliting the original workflow file into a caller and then a series of reusable workflows, the main file was made significantly more maintainable, readable and modular.
+By splitting the original workflow file into a caller and then a series of reusable workflows, the main file was made significantly more maintainable, readable and modular.
 The environment variables were converted to job output variables using the pattern discussed above and configuration for the workflow